jabney/regex-replace-loader/README.md

 ```

 ## Using the `value` option
 The `options.value` parameter can be a `string` or `function`.
-While using a function is more flexible, there are some special uses when `options.value` is a string.
+While using a function is more flexible and powerful, there are some special uses when `options.value` is a string.

 ### `value` as a string
 When `options.value` is a string, certain [special replacement patterns](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#Specifying_a_string_as_a_parameter) are available.